 Parents are asked to contact the School Office (416-934-4517) before 8:45am to report the reason for their child's absence.
 There is 24-hour call answering at the JICS Lab School.
-If the School Office Administrator has not heard from an absent child's parents, they will reach out to the parents by 9:30am or as soon as possible.
+If the School Office Administrator has not heard from an absent child's parents, they will reach out to the parents by 9:30am, or as soon as possible, to ensure the child's safety and wellbeing.